GuruMeditationMaster/AVR-wastebin/README.md

 best wishes,
 yours GuruMeditation Master

-PS: Yes GuruMeditation is a reference to all those many, many GuruMeditation screens I had back in the days of Amiga (A500) C-programming.
+PS: Yes GuruMeditation is a reference to all those many, many GuruMeditation screens I had back in the days of Amiga C-programming (on an A500 PAL 68000 7,09MHz 512kB ChipMem+512kB Extension with WorkBench 1.2).
-All those un-initialized pointers for the AmigaLib-Calls, still get my head spinning..
+All those un-initialized pointers of the calls to the AmigaLib, still get my head spinning..
 "What was that ?
 Was it an airplaine, .. a pointer, a reference or just a big, nifty ZERO!??"

 Want a peek on the Amiga-style?